When will I receive my payslip?

 When will I receive a pay slip?

-After that, a pay slip will be sent to you in March, April, May and June of each year.
+If you are in receipt of paper payslips, these will be sent to you in March, April, May and June of each year.

 Additional payslips may be issued if there is a substantial change to your pension.